Welcome to Retreat of Atlanta

 Alcohol Addiction Treatment

+The good news is that alcohol addiction can be treated using various options such as detoxification, medication, and relapse prevention therapy.
 The Retreat of Atlanta’s physicians and nurses can cater to each individual’s personal needs through stabilization and regular individual therapy sessions.
-If you need to detox from alcohol, opioids, prescription medication, or a combination of these substances, our team is available around the clock to ensure your well-being and comfort.
+We offer detox from alcohol, opioids, prescription medication, or a combination of these substances.
+Additionally, our team is available around the clock to ensure our client’s well-being and comfort.

 Alcohol Addiction Fact: You Are Not a Bad Person